nbicocchi/learn-java-core/assets/slides/P2 - Java Data Access (JDBC).md

  rs.updateRow();
 }
 ```
+### MetaData

-### Connection MetaData
+#### Connection MetaData
 A **Connection** object provides a **DatabaseMetaData** object which is able to provide **schema** information describing:
 - tables
 - supported SQL grammar
-- *supported capabilities of the connection*
+- supported capabilities of the connection
-- stored procedures

-**What is a stored procedure?
-A group of SQL statements forming a logical unit aimed at performing a specific task*
+- stored procedures *(A group of SQL statements forming a logical unit aimed at performing a specific task)*

 ```
 // Establish Connection